 Operating room

-- SpO2: reusable adult clip on every table — M1191A compatible (Philips FAST module) or Masimo LNCS compatible (Masimo SET module).
-Reusable is the right choice — cleaning between cases is part of the OR workflow.
+- SpO₂: a reusable adult clip can suit compatible modules when the facility has an appropriate cleaning and reprocessing workflow — M1191A compatible (Philips FAST module) or Masimo LNCS compatible (Masimo SET module).
+Follow the sensor instructions and the facility's cleaning and reprocessing protocol between patients.

 - ECG: 5-lead or 12-lead reusable trunk cable plus disposable electrodes.